-At Allen Keith Construction Co., we encourage you to do home improvements year round.
+At Allen Keith Construction Co., we encourage you to do home improvements year-round by following an improvement checklist.
 That’s why we’ve put together this list of projects for inspiration.
-Many of them are seasonal, but others can be swapped to fit your timeline or budget.
-With today’s economy, it makes sense to plan ahead and keep your home current and in good repair.
+Many are seasonal, but others can be swapped to fit your timeline or budget.
+With today’s economy, planning ahead and keeping your home current and in good repair makes sense.

 January: start the new year right by reducing your clutter

 While the cold winds of winter whistle around you, begin cleaning out your clutter and storing away your extra items.
 This may require adding storage to help you organize.

 - Install organizers in your closets to maximize space

 - Add additional storage with an extra linen cupboard, china cabinet, or pantry

 - Add shelving and cupboards in the basement to store your Christmas decorations.